Skip to content

 As a downside, Windows Defender may flag the driver as potentially unwanted software, and some game anti-cheat systems might detect it.

-You can read more about the discussion here and here.
+You can read more about the discussion here.

 Installation⚓︎

-To download and install the MagicAAP (Community) driver, follow the instructions below.
+To install the MagicAAP (Community) driver, please refer to the installation instructions below.

 Automatic installation⚓︎